This post was updated on 21/09/20

 So what do I mean by self-care?
 Self-care is any activity that you do for yourselves; to protect, maintain, develop and improve your health and wellbeing.
 It is something that nourishes or benefits your mind body or soul in some way.
 Self-care is anything that inspires you and makes you happy.
 It fills you up and creates joy.
 Any activity that is like making a deposit in your energy bank.

-Before we go any further, I’ve created a download with the 3forMe Strategy, click here to access.
+Before we go any further, I’ve created a download with the 3forMe Strategy, click here to download and get started.

 When we are living lives filled with activity, noise, and hurry, it is incredibly difficult to feel healthy and rested.
 When that is our overall experience with life, the result is that we become stressed and burned out.
 In order to nurture the health of our mind, body, and soul, we need ways to re-centre and restore.
 We need these in short spurts throughout the day-some only need to be 5 or 10 minutes long.